Friday, April 23, 2010

 We inherited this chair from hubby's mother; it was her sewing chair.

+I recently covered the seat pad with the same fabric as the couch cushions.
 It has a neat feature - the seat comes off to reveal a compartment where you can store all kinds of things.
-Chloe used it in her room at one point and it hid all her Lisa Frank stickers and stamps.
-Then it was moved into the front room and Dylan used it to store his recorder, and euphonium sheet music.
+The Girl used it in her room at one point and it hid all her Lisa Frank stickers and stamps.
+Then it was moved into the front room and Scout used it to store his recorder, and euphonium sheet music.
 Now it belongs to moi.
 But it was showing wear and tear.

 Wooden button missing.

+Scuffed finish.
+But it's such a nice little chair!
 I think I shall put my notecards and stationery in it - I still like to write a handwritten letter now and again.
-Here are some before and after photos of the secret chair getting a makeover!
+Here are some before and after photos of the secret chair getting a spiffing!

 Couldn't find those wooden buttons to match so I removed one on each side, filled the holes, sanded.